How to Request a Special Education Evaluation in Colorado

 Charter schools in Colorado are public schools and are fully bound by IDEA and ECEA.
 A charter school cannot refuse to evaluate, cannot counsel a student out to avoid providing services, and cannot tell you that evaluations must go through the home district.
 The Charter School Institute (CSI) operates as an independent Administrative Unit for CSI-authorized charters — if your child attends a CSI charter, evaluation requests go to CSI's special education office, not the local district.

-The Colorado IEP & 504 Advocacy Playbook includes independent evaluation demand letters, ECEA navigation guides with Colorado Education Code citations, and dispute resolution templates if the district refuses or delays your evaluation request.
+The Colorado IEP & 504 Advocacy Playbook includes independent evaluation request letters, ECEA navigation guides with Colorado Education Code citations, and dispute resolution templates if the AU refuses or delays your evaluation request.

 Get Your Free Colorado Dispute Letter Starter Kit